YaoSiQian/MCAuthAPI/README.md

 # MCAuthAPI

 A simple minecraft account linker for developers.
 Allow your users to verify that they own said minecraft accounts.
 Companion [Minecraft Plugin](https://github.com/imabanana80/MCAuth) required.
-See installation guide below on how to use it.
+See installation guide below on how to set everything up.

 ## Installation & Setup Guide